bloominstituteoftechnology/module-challenge-intro-to-git/README.md

 - [ ] Research and set up a Graphical User Interface (GUI) Git console.

-- [ ] Research and setup SSH keys with Github, so that you do not need to imput your username/password each time you push.
+- [ ] Research and setup SSH keys with Github, so that you do not need to input your username/password each time you push.